kaitsull/FijiFISH/README.md

  -    Drag-and-drop `R1_405_DAPI.tif` into FIJI and select `Registration`.

  **WHAT HAPPENS:**
- - Images will have maximum intensity projections taken and saved in a `max folder`
+ - Images will have maximum intensity projections taken and saved in a `max` folder
- - Images will be croped to be the same size and saved in a `crop folder`
+ - Images will be croped to be the same size and saved in a `crop` folder
     - Automatic Cropping: puts a box in the upper left corner of each image (auto-choice for `Automated Run`)
     - Manual Cropping: allows one to move the location of the box (**be careful not to change the size of the box or move it form the limits however**)
- - Images will be linearly registered to eachother and saved in a `regImages folder`
+ - Images will be linearly registered to eachother and saved in a `regImages` folder
- - Images will be nonlinearly registered to eachother and saved in a `nonLinear folder`
+ - Images will be nonlinearly registered to eachother and saved in a `nonLinear` folder

 ## `Segmentation`
-This option takes the registered DAPI images from the `nonLinear folder` and segments them.
+This option takes the registered DAPI images from the `nonLinear` folder and segments them.

 **TO RUN:**
--   Drag-and-drop `R1_405_DAPI.tif_registered.tif_NL.tif` from the `nonLinear folder` into FIJI and select `Segmentation`.
+-   Drag-and-drop `R1_405_DAPI.tif_registered.tif_NL.tif` from the `nonLinear` folder into FIJI and select `Segmentation`.

 **WHAT HAPPENS: **
 -   Segmentation Type:
     -    Segment based on DAPI signal from every round (to ensure registration in the z-axis)
-    -    Segment only Round 1 (not recommended)
+    -    If there is a round where DAPI is not segmentable, uncheck it
 -   Threshold Type:
     -     Automatic Thresholding
     -     Manual Thresholding: (select threshold manually with a slider if some DAPI rounds look strange via Automatic Thresholding)